waterbug/pangalactic.core/CHEAT_SHEET.md

 * See `NOTES_ON_DIAGRAMS`

-## Application-level Signals (louie)
+## Application-level Signals (pydispatch)

-The `louie` package provides the capability to broadcast signals among any objects active within a python application.
+The `pydispatch` package provides the capability to broadcast signals among any objects active within a python application.
 This mechanism can be used, e.g., for propagating events related to context items [`mode`, `project`, `system`, etc.]

-Note that in pangalactic, `louie` is used *only* on the client side
+Note that in pangalactic, `pydispatch` is used *only* on the client side

 * define a signal:
     dispatcher.connect(handler, signal_name)`,